whatsapp

 • Risk of Phishing: Phishing websites are very identical to real websites.
 Sometimes, you might click the wrong link in search bar results, jeopardizing your confidential information.

-Which One Should You Use for Faster Browsing?
+Search Google or Type a Web Address: Which One Should You Use for Faster Browsing?

 • If You Know the Exact URL: If you know the exact URL, just type it in.
 It is faster and safer.
 For instance, typing www.netflix.com will take you directly to Netflix’s home page.